Thank you for considering training with IN 4 Training.

-It is expected that the behavior of all persons in the learning environment ensure a positive learning experience.
+It is expected that the behaviour of all persons in the learning environment ensure a positive learning experience.
 Respect for other clients and the trainer/assessor is expected.

 IN 4 Training retains the right at all times to remove disruptive clients from the training environment.

 - You will be expected to treat staff and fellow clients with respect and observe any client etiquette requirements